Manoush Zomorodi: Stable Genius Productions

 In 2018, Zomorodi quit WNYC, along with Jen Poyant, Executive Producer for Note to Self.
 The two of them started a media company called "Stable Genius Productions", a reference to a tweet by President Donald Trump.
 The first project by the new company was a documentary podcast ZigZag, which documented the early days of the company itself.
-The podcast covers their attempts to obtain funding for their company, ideas for new projects, and candid discussions by both co-founders about the financial risk they were taking, and the effect of running the startup on their personal lives.
-The podcast is initially being broadcast as part of the previously established Radiotopia network.
+The podcast covers their attempts to obtain funding for their company, ideas for new projects, and discussions by both co-founders about the financial risk they were taking, and the effect of running the startup on their personal lives.
+The podcast was initially broadcast as part of the Radiotopia network.

-After their initial funding fell through, Zomorodi and Poyant partnered with Civil, a marketplace that used blockchain technology to distribute news.
-Civil also planned to sell 100 million digital coins of its own cryptocurrency to raise money to fund themselves and their partners.
-Civil shut down in 2020.

-At the end of 2019, Zomorodi and Poyant were attempting to reorganize their partnership with a limited amount of funding remaining.
-Zomorodi was named the host of the TED Radio Hour in November 2019, and Poyant was planning on taking side projects on contract, but with COVID-19 shutting down advertising funding in early 2020, Stable Genius Productions did not have the financial runway to continue producing the podcast as a partnership.
-Zomorodi will continue to hold onto Stable Genius Productions, LLC and is planning on releasing more content to the ZigZag Podcast.
+After their initial funding fell through, Zomorodi and Poyant partnered with Civil, a marketplace that used blockchain technology to distribute news but Civil shut down in 2020.
+With COVID-19 shutting down advertising funding in early 2020, Stable Genius Productions did not have the financial runway to continue producing the podcast as a partnership.

+TED Radio Hour

+Zomorodi was named the host of the TED Radio Hour in November 2019.
+She has continued her approach of engaging with audience members to gather data about the impact of technology on their lifestyles through projects like "Body Electric", which studied how taking movement breaks affect peoples' bodies.